acemtp/meteor-twitter-api/README.md

 Meteor Twitter API Package
 ==========================

+Since sewdn:twitter-api is not updated since 2 years, I create this fork to add some features like specific userId

 meteor-twitter-api is a simple package to wrap the Twitter API using Meteor's Twitter Service OAuth1Binding class.

 Latest Version: **0.1.2**